I. Name and address of the person responsible

 You can set your browser so that you are informed about the setting of cookies and only allow cookies in individual cases, exclude the acceptance of cookies for certain cases or in general and activate the automatic deletion of cookies when closing the browser.
 If you deactivate cookies, the functionality of this website may be limited.

-VI.
-Contact form and enquiries by e-mail, telephone or fax
+5. Contact form and enquiries by e-mail or telephone

 Our website contains a contact form that can be used for electronic contact.
 If a user makes use of this option, the data entered in the input mask is transmitted to us and stored.
 These data are: